marycgartland/CatanJr/README.txt

 	5. How to trade with the stockpile
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 1. How to move the Ghost Captain:
-When the player is presented with the opportunity to move the ghost captain from either rolling a 6 on the dice or receiving the ghost captain cocotile, the following map is displayed and the player is asked which island the ghost captain should be moved to:
+A player can move the ghost captain either by rolling a 6 or obtaining the ghost captain cocotile.
+When a player is presented with the opportunity to move the ghost captain, the following map is displayed and the player is asked which island the ghost captain should be moved to:

 > Board Layout:
 >